-Combined B.S./M.S. in Computer Science
+Accelerated Bachelor's to Master's in Computer Science

-The CIS department offers a combined B.S. and M.S. program in Computer Science, designed to allow students to complete both undergraduate and graduate degrees in a shortened time frame.
+The CIS department offers an accelerated B.S. and M.S. program in Computer Science, designed to allow students to complete both undergraduate and graduate degrees in a shortened time frame.
 Students accepted into the program begin graduate course work in their senior year that is double-counted toward both the B.S. and M.S. degrees.
 Up to three graduate courses (9 units) may be taken during their undergraduate study, leaving 24 units (of the 33 units required for the M.S. degree) to be completed during their graduate study.
-All students in the combined program are required to do a master’s thesis (6 units).
+All students in the accelerated program are required to do a master’s thesis (6 units).
 A bachelor's degree will be awarded after all degree requirements for the B.S. in Computer Science are met.
-Students who do not complete the bachelor's portion of the program or who do not maintain a required 3.3 GPA may not remain in the combined program.
+Students who do not complete the bachelor's portion of the program or who do not maintain a required 3.3 GPA may not remain in the accelerated program.
 Students must earn a "B" or better in the graduate level, double-counted courses.

-an overall average GPA of 3.3 or better
+a cumulative GPA of 3.3 or better

 a written statement of purpose for applying to the program

-After being accepted into the combined B.S.-M.S. program, students must maintain a 3.3 GPA to remain eligible for admission to the graduate program.
+After being accepted into the accelerated B.S.-M.S. program, students must maintain a 3.3 GPA to remain eligible for admission to the graduate program.
 Additionally, students in the program must request approval of the 9 graduate level units of double-counted courses before they are taken.
 These courses will not be approved retroactively.

-During the final term of their undergraduate studies, an official application to the master’s program must be submitted to University Admissions.
+During the final term of their undergraduate studies, an official application to the master’s program must be submitted to Admissions.
 Applications will be reviewed for the required GPA and successful completion of the required 9 units of pre-approved double-counted courses.
 Students intending to apply to the program are encouraged to discuss this with their academic adviser.
 Please see the detailed M.S. degree requirements in the Graduate Catalog.